chloe-mp/British-Airways-Data-Science-Job-Simulation-Forage/README.md

 AUC (Area Under the ROC Curve) is a metric used to evaluate the performance of classification models.
 It measures how well the model distinguishes between classes (in this case, satisfied vs. unsatisfied customers).
-AUC = 1.0: Perfect classifier
+- AUC = 1.0: Perfect classifier
-AUC = 0.5: Random guessing
+- AUC = 0.5: Random guessing
-AUC < 0.5: Poor model performance
+- AUC < 0.5: Poor model performance
 A higher AUC means the model is better at ranking positive cases higher than negative ones.

 ## Interpreting the Project’s AUC Score

 In this project, the Random Forest model achieved an AUC score of approximately 0.87, indicating strong predictive ability.
 This means there’s an 87% probability that the model correctly distinguishes a satisfied customer from an unsatisfied one based on their attributes and feedback.
-Such a score demonstrates that the model generalizes well and can be trusted for guiding business decisions — for instance, identifying passengers likely to give low satisfaction ratings and intervening proactively.
+Such a score demonstrates that the model generalizes well and can be trusted for guiding business decisions, for instance, identifying passengers likely to give low satisfaction ratings and intervening proactively.

 ## Model Evaluation Metrics